 About Frank McGovern – whoami

-Frank McGovern is a Chief Security Architect and Founder of Team Blue Con, located in Chicago, Illinois.
+Frank McGovern is a Director of Security Architecture and Strategy, Founder of Team Blue Con, and Startup Advisor for Redpoint, located in Chicago, Illinois.

 You can view Frank McGovern’s Resume and download a PDF copy here.